valence-corp/sprite/docs/_tutorials/1_introduction.md

 * Issuing database commands
 * Executing queries

+This is a database driver for issuing SQL (or commands in another language).

 #### Modalities
 ---

 Higher-level abstractions are provided through two modalities: `DocumentModality` and `GraphModality`.
 These modules contain methods for performing CRUD operations and queries on specific record types.
-They are currently exclusively accessed through a `SpriteDatabase` instance.
+They build queries for the user, based on options.
+Modalities are currently exclusively accessed through a `SpriteDatabase` instance.

 The modalities' design reduces overhead by instantiating functionality as required, keeping namespaces focused and organized.

 #### What's next?
 ---

-The next step in this tutorial is briefly explains the installation process.
+The next step in this tutorial briefly explains the installation process.